 However, the ride was so slow rocking back and forth to the full circle that by the time you were upside down, you were pretty grateful for those extra-tight restraints.”

 I’ve noticed that in photos of the ride from early in the season the sign is a light color, but in a KSL-TV program, the sign is blue.
 I’m not sure why this is.
 Perhaps the first one was a temporary sign made by Lagoon until the blue one from Huss arrived.
 The white sign looks pretty basic while the blue one looks like it may have lights on it.
 Maybe it just needed replaced for some reason.

 More Huss Ranger photos from other parks at Amusement Ride Extravaganza.

-1. Thanks to firestepher72 for posting the great videos of Lagoon on YouTube, from which I was able to make the GIFs used on this page.
+1. Thanks to firestepher72 for sharing her videos of Lagoon, from which I was able to make the GIFs used on this page.
 Portions of these videos were submitted to the old Farmington Star website several years ago.
 If a picture is worth a thousand words, a video is worth about 24,000 words per second!

 Lagoon reopens today with new attraction: the Whirlwind.
 Deseret News, 20 Apr 1984.